statikbe/laravel-google-authenticate/readme.md

 The package will automatically register itself.

-You can publish the migration with following command:
+You can publish the migration with the following command:
 ``` shell
 php artisan vendor:publish --provider="Statikbe\GoogleAuthenticate\GoogleAuthenticateServiceProvider" --tag="migration"
 ```

-To add the needed columns in your database run:
+To add the needed columns to your database run:
  ``` shell
 php artisan migrate
 ```